buzzqw/TUS/OBSS/OBSSv2-eng.md

 Even in the best already well-established group, it's always good to remember and share these suggestions at the beginning of each campaign.

+> {
+The most complex problems have simple and easy-to-understand but wrong solutions (Arthur Bloch).... but if they're fun and everyone likes them, then use them!
+(NdA)
 ---

 # Treasures